About usPartner with usListen to our podcasts

 Neighborhoods

-Serbian Orthodox Cathedral of St. Sava 1 Churches Flatiron Tenderloin
+Serbian Orthodox Cathedral of St. Sava 1 Churches Tenderloin Flatiron

 Arriving at the Serbian Orthodox Cathedral of St. Sava, I was greeted by the Very Reverend Djokan Majstorovic, a native Serbian who has served as cathedral dean for the past seventeen years.
 The Reverend welcomed me into his office and explained that, like many of Manhattan’s churches, the Cathedral of St. Sava has a long, rich history.
 Originally known as Trinity Chapel, an offshoot of Trinity Church on Wall Street, it was built in 1855 as a place of worship for “uptown” Episcopalians.
 A number of prominent New Yorkers attended Trinity Chapel in the late 19th century, and I was excited to learn that Edith Wharton got married there in 1885.
 And not only that—Trinity Chapel makes an appearance in The Age of Innocence, one of her most famous novels.